Measurement of the near-threshold J$/\psi$ photoproduction cross section with the CLAS12 experiment: Cross-section measurement

 \subsection{J$/\psi$ Yield}

 To extract the raw J$/\psi$ yield $N^{{\rm J}/\psi}_{i/j}$, the electron-positron invariant mass spectrum, obtained from the combination of the three datasets used in this work, was fitted in the region of the J$/\psi$ peak with a Gaussian signal combined with an exponentially decaying background.
 Examples of such fits are shown in \Cref{fig:Fit_Examples} for three representative photon-energy bins used in this analysis.
-In total, 779.9$\pm$40.4 J$/\psi$ were recorded.
+In total, 779.9$\pm$40.4 J$/\psi$ were used for these cross section measurements.